 Abstract

 Pregnancy is a critical period of development where nutrition choices and endocrine changes can impact the health of the pregnant person and their child long after birth.
 While poor diet quality and caloric restriction during pregnancy are frequently associated with ill health in both animal and human models, there is very little evidence that speaks to the impact of the timing of food intake and duration of fasting on perinatal health outcomes.
-There is also evidence that growth differentiation factor 15 (GDF15) levels increase during the course of pregnancy and are associated with complications, but the effect of this hormone on critical outcomes in a normal pregnancy are limited to observational studies in humans.
+There is also evidence that growth differentiation factor 15 (GDF15) levels increase during the course of pregnancy and are associated with nutritional challenges and complications, but the effect of this hormone on critical outcomes in a normal pregnancy are limited to observational studies in humans.

 Based on evidence from non-pregnant populations, the manipulation of the timing of eating and duration of fasting can impact both body weight and metabolic health.
 GDF15 levels have also been evaluated in relation to body weight regulation, food intake, and glycemic health.
 To understand the impact of these exposures during the normal course of pregnancy in lean individuals we employed a translational approach that incorporated preclinical and human observational methods.
 To assess the role of the timing of eating in perinatal health, we restricted food access of laboratory chow to 6 hours in the early dark cycle from one week before mating until birth.
 We examined outcomes in dams during the course of pregnancy and followed the resultant pups from birth until adulthood, when we challenged them with a high-fat, high-sucrose diet.
 To assess relationships between the timing of eating in pregnant humans, we surveyed currently pregnant individuals about their habitual timing of eating and fasting habits during trimester 2 and 3 of pregnancy.
 We then evaluated their responses with respect to mid-gestation measures of glycemic health and infant birth weights.
 Finally, to assess the role of GDF15 in normal pregnancy, we used a Gdf15 knockout mouse model to compare dams and litters where there were normal levels of GDF15 with those who had no circulating levels of GDF15.

-These studies showed that effects of TRF in pregnant adults can negatively impact glycemic health.
+These studies showed that effects of TRF in pregnant adults maynegatively impact glycemic health.
 The associations between longer duration of fasting in humans support this finding.
 We find that longer fasting durations during pregnancy affects weight in offspring; although the directionality and timing of this association is different in humans than it is in animal models.
-We also conclude that normal GDF15 levels during pregnancy are not necessary for helathful pregnancies.
+We also conclude that normal GDF15 levels during pregnancy are not necessary for healthyhealthful pregnancies.
 These findings highlight the need for continued research to better understand these exposures during this critical period of development.

 Introduction